swiftlang/swift-evolution/proposals/nnnn-strict-memory-safety.md

 * `unowned(unsafe)`: Used to store a reference without maintaining its reference count.
 The safe counterpart, `unowned`, uses dynamic checking to ensure that the reference isn't accessed after the corresponding object has been released.
 The `unsafe` variant disables that dynamic checking.
 Uses of `unowned(unsafe)` entities are not memory-safe.
 * `unsafeAddressor`, `unsafeMutableAddressor`: These accessors vend an unsafe pointer, and are therefore unsafe to declare.
 Other accessors (e.g., `get` and `set`) can provide safe alternatives.
 * `@exclusivity(unchecked)`: Used to remove dynamic exclusivity checks from a particular variable, which can mean that dynamic exclusivity violations go undetected at run time, causing a memory safety violation.
+Uses of `@exclusivity(unchecked)` entities are not memory-safe.

 The following language constructs are considered to be unsafe when strict concurrency checking is enabled (i.e., in the Swift 6 language mode):

 * `nonisolated(unsafe)`: Allows a property to be accessed from concurrent code without ensuring that such accesses are done so safely.
 Uses of `nonisolated(unsafe)` entities are not memory-safe.
 * `@preconcurrency` imports: Suppresses diagnostics related to data race safety when they relate to specific imported modules, which can introduce thread safety issues.
+The `@preconcurrency` import will need to be annotated with `@unsafe` in the strict dsafety mode.

 ### Unsafe standard library APIs